 Additional SPS officers are deployed into policing operations every two months, as outlined in the SPS-RCMP Human Resources Strategy and Plan.

 Phase 1 – Phased integration (Nov 2021 - Today)

 SPS officers are integrated into the Surrey RCMP detachment every two months, and RCMP officers are gradually demobilized.
 During this phase, the RCMP remain in command of policing.
 Surrey residents will see officers in both RCMP and SPS uniforms, however all police contact information remains the same (604-599-0502 or 911).

 There will be a change of command from the RCMP to SPS as SPS becomes the police of jurisdiction for Surrey.
-The timeline for Phase 2 has yet to be determined by the Surrey Policing Transition Trilateral Committee, and will ultimately require approval by the Province of BC.
+The timeline for Phase 2 has yet to be determined by the Province of BC.